ITU-BDSA2025-GROUP7/Chirp/docs/report.md

 numbersections: true
 ---
 # Introduction (Hassan)
 This report documents the process and the product of group 7's work from the course Analysis, Design and Software Architecture in 2025 at the IT University of copenhagen.
 The final product can be found at the [Github repository](https://github.com/ITU-BDSA2025-GROUP7/Chirp).
-An azure hosted [Website](bdsagroup7chirprazor-buhcfwanakgyaabx.germanywestcentral-01.azurewebsites.net) with the final product will also be available temporarily.
+An azure hosted [Website](https://bdsagroup7chirprazor-buhcfwanakgyaabx.germanywestcentral-01.azurewebsites.net/) with the final product will also be available temporarily.
 Group 7 consists of 5 people who have all contributed to the final product and it's documentation:
 - Nikki Skarsholm Risager <nris@itu.dk>
 - Louis Falk Knudsen <lofk@itu.dk>
 - Hassan Hamoud Al Wakiel <halw@itu.dk>
 - Kristoffer Mejborn Eliasson <krme@itu.dk>
 - Mette My Gabelgaard <mmga@itu.dk>

 With Eduard Kamburjan as the course manager and Sven Matthias Peldszus as a teacher.
-The following sections documents the final product, the decisions that were made.
+The following sections documents the final product, and the decisions that were made.

 # Design and Architecture of _Chirp!_